conflictlab/dsc/paper.md

 However, if donor series differ in response speed, direct comparison misaligns their dynamics.
 The DSC method introduces DTW-based warping functions $g_j(t)$ such that the warped donor series $y_{jt}^{(w)} = y_{j, g_j(t)}$ is aligned with the treated unit's trajectory in the pre-treatment window.
 Synthetic weights are then computed using these aligned donor series.

-The warping is applied only to the pre-treatment period to preserve the post-treatment information.
-In the post-treatment window, the same transformation is propagated, ensuring comparability and interpretability.
+The warping is applied only to misalignments that originate from the pre-treatment period.
+In the post-treatment window, the same transformation is propagated, which ensures comparability and interpretability.

 # Implementation